piygr/s29erav1-capstone-multimodel/README.md

-# Multimodel Context GPT | Capstone Project | ERAV1
+# Multimodal Context GPT | Capstone Project | ERAV1
-### Make multimodel GPT that can take Images, Audio or text as context input.
+### Make multimodal GPT that can take Images, Audio or text as context input.
 User can ask questions w.r.t. the context, the model responds with text answers.

 [Link to huggingface app](https://huggingface.co/spaces/piyushgrover/MultiModelGPT)